Entering their seventh season, Haas are already all too aware of the highs and the lows that go hand-in-hand with racing

 A year later and they matched that P8 before improving to fifth in 2018.
 Knocking on the bottom step of the F1 podium, Romain Grosjean recorded a team best of P4 at the Austrian GP while his team-mate Kevin Magnussen was fifth.

-The cracks, though, were beginning to show as a double botched pit stop at the Australian Grand Prix cost the team a massive points-haul.
+The cracks, though, were beginning to show as a double botched pit stop in Melbourne cost the team a massive points haul.
 More errors crept in as the season progressed - many of which came from Grosjean - but when Haas got it right, they were in the points.

 Heading into 2019 the team hoped to build on that fifth place.
 Instead they faltered.
 The VF-19 hated the new-for-2019 Pirelli tyres, Haas battling to get heat into the rubber and struggling to then make them last.

 The team, who in the second half of the campaign even reverted to their Australian-spec car in the hope of solving their issues, managed just seven top-ten results from 42 starts, slumping to ninth in the Constructors' Championship with 28 points.

-The always bubbling team-mate feud between Grosjean and Magnussen, which led to contact between duo on new fewer than three occasions, saw Haas consider a new line-up for 2020.
+The always bubbling team-mate feud between Grosjean and Magnussen, which led to contact between duo on no fewer than three occasions, saw Haas consider a new line-up for 2020.
 In the end they opted to stick with what they knew for one more season, though it didn't do them much good.